The account of Nepali meter is wealthy and

-The "Byuhangam," by a scholar
+The "Byuhangam," by dint of a disciple

-named Chittadhar Hridaya, is considered to be the first-known Nepali poetic
+called Chittadhar Hridaya, is considered to be the first-known Nepali poetic

-work, and is placed in the 12th century.
+job, and is placed in the 12th century.
 It is a narrative poem in the form of

-Medieval Period (12th to 18th century):
+historic time (12th to 18th century):

 Malla kings of the Kathmandu Valley